katey2658/starter-hugo-academic/content/authors/admin/_index.md

     - course: BEng in Software Engineering
       institution: Nanjing Xiaozhuang University
       year: 2018
-superuser: true
+superuser: false
 status:
   icon: ☕️
 last_name: Wu
 highlight_name: true
 first_name: Alice
-email: ""
+email: yoyoyao@zju.edu.cn
 ---
-Yoyo YAO is a dedicated researcher currently pursuing a Ph.D. in Time Series at Zhejiang University's Daily Lab.
+ Yuanyuan Yao is a dedicated researcher currently pursuing a Ph.D. in Time Series at Zhejiang University's Daily Lab.
 With a focus on time series analysis, Yao is passionate about unraveling the intricacies of temporal data.
-Stay tuned for exciting insights from Yao's research journey
+Stay tuned for exciting insights from Yao's research journey.